The Harry Jones page.

 I am indebted to

-George Lunn, who sent me the email and details below, which
+George Lunn, who originally sent me the email and details

-have now made up this fascinating page full of memories which
+below, which have now made up this fascinating page full of

 will, no doubt, interest all enthusiasts and site visitors.